-The Training and Placement Office is a vital organ of the institute.
+The Career Development & Guidance Centre is a vital organ of the institute.
 It acts as a link between industry and the students.
 It has the responsibility to invite the future employers of the students.
-The whole placement process is organized and executed by this office.
-The campus interviews are held under the supervision and jurisdiction of this office and the relevant feedback is obtained from the industry.
-The Training and Placement Office works hard to arrange full semester industrial internship, which is stipulated under the academic curriculum.
-The office has kept a close liaison with many companies in the country.
+The whole placement process is organized and executed by this centre.
+The campus interviews are held under the supervision and jurisdiction of this center and the relevant feedback is obtained from the industry.
+Career Development & Guidance Centre works hard to arrange full semester industrial internship, which is stipulated under the academic curriculum.
+The centre has kept a close liaison with many companies in the country.

-The office also arranges career talks for dissemination of knowledge regarding the employment opportunities in the industry related to the relevant fields and interests of the students.
-This office keeps record of the students who undergo internships and the companies which come from recruitment.
-In addition Finishing Schools/Soft skill Development workshops are also being organized to improve the communication skills of students.
+The centre also arranges career talks for dissemination of knowledge regarding the employment opportunities in the industry related to the relevant fields and interests of the students.
+Centre keeps record of the students who undergo internships and the companies which come for recruitment.
+In addition Finishing Schools/Soft skill Development workshops are also organized to improve the communication skills of students.

-The Training & Placement Office firmly believes in Andustry-Institute Interactionø In order to accomplish the same, it organizes seminars and talks to provide a platform for the budding engineers to interact with professionals from various industries.
+The Career Development & Guidance Centre firmly believes in 'Industry-Institute Interaction'.
+In order to accomplish the same, it organizes seminars and talks to provide a platform for the budding engineers to interact with professionals from various industries.
 It encourages visits to the industries by the institute students and arranges industrial problems to be worked out by students as part of their projects.
 It also takes suggestions from members of the industry regarding designing/changing of curriculum.
-The institute has signed MOUs with many industrial organizations and industrial chambers.
-Technical paper presentation contests are held in collaboration with industries to discuss new developments and trends.